antra0497/EncryptDecrypt/README.md

 to make a tool which can encrypt and decrypt a specific file.

 # File format:
-Our code supports encryption and decryption of simple text files and images.
+Our code supports encryption and decryption of simple text files and images file.

 Coding Language: Java
+GUI: Javafx

 # Techniques: The algorithms that have been used by us include
 1.)
 Caesar Cipher - It is a type of substitution cipher in which each letter in the plaintext is 'shifted' a certain number of places down the alphabet.
 For example, with a shift of 1, A would be replaced by B, B would become C, and so on.